 The same thing happened with gasoline.
 Remember paying over $4.00 a gallon?
 That had nothing to do with the fundamentals of supply and demand—it was a direct result of wild speculation in the market for energy derivatives.
 The bill approved last night will end that abuse.
 As a result of Lincoln’s efforts, two excesses that created real, tangible hardship for millions of people will be eliminated.

 This bill is unquestionably deserving of support.
-It will make the global economy a fairer marketplace.
+It will make the global economy a slightly fairer marketplace.
 But it will not end the too-big-to-fail incentives that encourage Wall Street to take wild risks and stick taxpayers with the tab, nor will it sufficiently overhaul the market that brought down AIG, nor will it end the widespread practice of bigwig bankers gambling with taxpayer money.
 All of those reforms could have been enacted—explicit, concrete amendments were offered on all three, and Congressional leaders rejected them in an overt effort to rake in campaign contributions from Wall Street.
 Republicans resort to such political calculations all the time—catering to entrenched corporate interests has been their only economic strategy since the Reagan years.
 But it is enormously disappointing to see significant swaths of the Democratic Party adopt the same strategy (particularly the New Democrats, who should rename themselves the Wall Street Democrats after this episode) and even more frightening to see the Democratic leadership incapable of corralling these turncoats.

 So support the Wall Street reform bill: it’s a good first step toward building an economy that works for all citizens, not just bankers.
 But demand that your elected leaders finish the job next year.
 Too-big-to-fail lives on, and must be defeated.